Ishq Mein Jeena Ishq Mein Marna: Summary

 Sapna, daughter of a wealthy father Mr. Kapoor, goes out with her friends for an outing to Nainital.
 There she meets a young tour guide Suraj.
 Meanwhile, Mr. Kapoor sends his friend's son Manish, returning from the US, to Nainital to meet Sapna, so that they can get to know each other before their marriage, but as time goes by Sapna and Suraj fall in love.
 Frustrated, Manish, one day abducts Sapna and tries to rape her.
 Suraj saves her, but Manish gets killed in an accident.
 Suraj is now arrested and is tortured by police in lockup.
 Manish's father bribes the police to kill Suraj in a fake encounter, but Suraj is saved by his friend Pashah and Sapna.
-They flee from the spot as the whole of Nainital is under surveillance of the police to trace Suraj and Sapna as they are on run for their life itself.
+They flee from the spot as the whole of Nainital is under surveillance of the police to trace Suraj and Sapna as they are on the run for their lives.